TomerKigel/AgentTown/README.md

 all settings are already set up properly in the .vcxproj files accordingly.
 After cloning You only need to add the path to the sfml and boost directories you have installed.

 The project was developed in Visual Studio 2019 and uses toolset v142 but should work fine with any newer toolset.
-If you are trying to build on a newer version of Visual Studio (2022 or higher) you should change the toolset from v142 to the new toolset(v143 or higher).
+If you are trying to build on a newer version of Visual Studio (2022 or higher) you might not have toolset v142 installed so you have two options.
+Either install the older toolset or change the toolset from v142 to the new toolset(v143 or higher).

 In the